sbenthall/python-berkeley/learning_resources.md

 ---
 ## Asking questions

+The best place to ask questions is our [IRC channel](http://en.wikipedia.org/wiki/Internet_Relay_Chat) chat room on [Freenode](https://freenode.net/): **#pyworkparty**

+There are many ways to get into an IRC chat room, but the easiest is to use [this web client](https://webchat.freenode.net/?channels=#pyworkparty).
+Just click [here](https://webchat.freenode.net/?channels=#pyworkparty), enter your Nickname, fill out the Captcha to verify that you are a human being, and you will join the channel.
+We're friendly folks who are there to help, so please feel free to ask questions!

+Quickly you may discover that some ways of asking questions are better than others.
+[This](http://mattgemmell.com/what-have-you-tried/) is a nice article with some good ideas about this.

+If there is nobody in the channel to answer your question, you should try just Googling it.

+Often there are good answers on [Stack Overflow](http://stackoverflow.com).
+If you don't find the answer to your question there, you can sign up and ask for help there!

+There is a long history in open source developer culture of asking questions and learning how to ask questions.
+People on Stack Overflow are part of this tradition.
+If you start engaging that community (which is a great idea) and want to learn more, you could read the ["tour" for
-The best place to ask questions is probably [Stack Overflow](http://stackoverflow.com), but they like you to ask what they have decided are "good questions" there.
-Please take the time to read the ["tour" for Stack Overflow](http://stackoverflow.com/tour), or this more in-depth [essay on asking good questions by Eric Raymond](http://catb.org/~esr/faqs/smart-questions.html) - note that Eric DOES NOT want questions from anyone (unless he finds them in a forum)!
-Note also that the Berkeley Python community is pretty friendly, and you're always welcome to check with us on the mailing list.
+Stack Overflow](http://stackoverflow.com/tour) or this more in-depth [essay on asking good questions by Eric Raymond](http://catb.org/~esr/faqs/smart-questions.html) - note that Eric DOES NOT want questions from anyone (unless he finds them in a forum)!

+You're always welcome to
+ask questions on the [mailing list](https://calmail.berkeley.edu/manage/list/listinfo/py4science@lists.berkeley.edu).

 ## Zero-installation intros